Why Study Physics?

 - The PHYSICS 20 series assumes no background in calculus, and is intended primarily for those who are majoring in the biological sciences.
 However, such students who have AP credit in calculus or physics should consider taking the PHYSICS 40 series, which will provide a depth and emphasis on problem solving that is of significant value in biological research, which today involves considerable physics-based technology.

 - For those intending to major in engineering or the physical sciences, or simply wishing a stronger background in physics, the department offers the PHYSICS 40 series and PHYSICS 61, 71, 81.
-Either of these will satisfy the entry-level physics requirements of any Stanford major.
+Either of these series will satisfy the entry-level physics requirements of any Stanford major.
+However, students majoring in Physics or Engineering Physics are required to take PHYSICS 61, 71, 81 -- possibly after completing PHYSICS 41 and 43.

 - PHYSICS 61, 71, 81 courses are intended for those who have already taken a physics course at the level of PHYSICS 41 and 43, or at least have a strong background in mechanics, some background in electricity and magnetism, and a strong background in calculus.
 To determine whether you are prepared for PHYSICS 61, take the the Physics Placement Diagnostic.

-- The PHYSICS 40 series begins with mechanics, which is offered in both Autumn and Winter quarters, and continues with electricity and magnetism in both Winter and Spring quarters, and thermodynamics and optics in Autumn quarter.
+- The PHYSICS 40 series begins with PHYSICS 41 (mechanics), which is offered as a 4-unit course in both Autumn and Winter quarters, and continues with PHYSICS 43 (electricity and magnetism) in both Winter and Spring quarters, and PHYSICS 45 (thermodynamics and optics) in Autumn quarter.

-- PHYSICS 61, 71, 81 courses begin in the Autumn quarter (only) with special relativity and a deeper dive into mechanics.
+- The PHYSICS 61, 71, 81 series begins in the Autumn quarter (only) with special relativity and a deeper dive into mechanics.